nelsonfigueroa/nelson.cloud/content/posts/2021-07-25-aws-cloudfront-access-denied.md

 Or

 - Use a private bucket.
-- Don't enable static website hosting on the bucket (the Distribution will have a S3 Origin).
+- Don't enable static website hosting on the bucket (the Distribution will have an S3 Origin).
 - Use an Origin Access Identity so that users cannot access S3 contents directly and can only view contents via CloudFront.
 - Avoid having multiple index.html templates in the bucket, excluding the root index.html template, which could be a hurdle.